by W.A. Mozart

 In Mozart’s comedy Così fan tutte or The School for Lovers, Ferrando and Guglielmo boast to their friend, the cynical bachelor Don Alfonso, that their fiancées, Dorabella and Fiordiligi, are unreproachable in their steadfastness and virtue.
 What happens next is a comedic masterpiece of disguises and deception gone wrong as Alfonso and the clever maid Despina take the two couples to the School for Lovers.
 Read the full synopsis.

-Individual tickets available online through Ticketmaster or by calling the Box Office: 616.451.2741.
+Individual tickets for the Sunday matinee are still available!
+Purchase online through Ticketmaster or by calling the Box Office: 616.451.2741.

 2020-21 Season Subscriptions available now.